Veterinary Packaging Shijiazhuang Xinfuda Medical Packaging Co., Ltd.

 Pharmaceutical packaging CZ vial instead of glass bottle

-CZ vial
+COP vial

 Requirements for COP vials for cell-based drugs